Revisiting Iconic Bills-Chiefs Playoff Game Ahead of Week 6 Rematch

-Revisiting iconic Bills-Chiefs playoff game ahead of Week 6 rematch originally appeared on NBC Sports Chicago
+Revisiting iconic Bills-Chiefs playoff game ahead of Week 6 rematch originally appeared on NBC Sports Bayarea

 Patrick Mahomes.
 Josh Allen.
 Round 5.